Resolving a Clearing Member's Default, A Radner Equilibrium Approach: Introduction

 \subsection{Outline}

 Section \ref{sec:re} provides our Radner equilibrium market model.
 Section \ref{sec:model} introduces the related comparative statics approach for the analysis of the market costs of hedging or liquidating a defaulted clearing member portfolio, either on the exchange of the CCP of the defaulter, or on an external exchange.
 Sections \ref{sec:entropic} and \ref{sec:es} detail these costs in the case of entropic and expected shortfall risk measures.
 Section \ref{s:landc} analyzes the additional impact of counterparty credit risk, based on XVA specifications detailed in Section \ref{app:xva}.
+Section \ref{app:proof} proves some of the results of Section \ref{sec:re}.
+Regulatory guidelines related to CCP default management can be found in Section \ref{s:RegFmwk}.
+Section \ref{app:examples} provides examples of default resolution strategies where the CCP operates outside its own exchange.